Gilbert Nicolas: Beatification cause

-The beatification process opened in an informative process that required joint collaboration between the forums of Créteil and Agen in a move that accorded Nicolas the posthumous title of Servant of God.
-All his spiritual writings were collected and approved in December 1916.
+The beatification process opened in an informative process that required joint collaboration between the forums of Créteil and Agen in a move that accorded Nicolas the title of Servant of God.
+All his spiritual writings were collected and approved on 13 December 1916.
 An apostolic process later opened a decade later on 20 May 1927 as a means of continuing the work of the informative process.

-The cause then halted for several decades until 2003 when a decree was issued to resume the process; the transfer of the competent forum from Rodez was issued on 21 July 2009 and the Congregation for the Causes of Saints in 2010 granted the official "nihil obstat" ('nothing against') to the continuation of the cause.
+The cause then halted for several decades until 2003 when a decree was issued to resume the process; the transfer of the competent forum from Rodez was issued on 21 July 2009 and the Congregation for the Causes of Saints in 2010 granted the official "nihil obstat" to the continuation of the cause.
 A diocesan process opened on 28 February 2013 and concluded its work on 2 June 2015.

-The current postulator assigned to this cause is Giovangiuseppe Califano.
+The postulator assigned to this cause is Giovangiuseppe Califano.